Planned Parenthood of the Heartland and its medical director, Jill Meadows, have filed an appeal of a ruling limiting what evidence

+they could present in their lawsuit challenging an administrative rule that requires a physician to be physically present at the time an abortion-inducing drug is provided to a patient.
+The rule also requires an in-person physical examination before and a follow-up appointment after an abortion-inducing drug is provided.
 Last August, the Iowa Board of Medicine voted to approve the rule that effectively banned telemedicine abortions in the state.
 The move directly targeted a very successful practice developed by Planned Parenthood of the Heartland that allowed it to expand abortion access to rural parts of the state, where access to reproductive health care is limited.
 Planned Parenthood sued to block the rule, and in November an Iowa judge stayed enforcement of the rule while the lawsuit challenging it moved forward.

 According to Planned Parenthood, the rule is unconstitutional in part because it was passed with an improper political purpose to directly target the group’s practice of telemedicine abortion.
 In support of that argument, Planned Parenthood had filed with the court an appendix detailing that the vast majority of medical professionals view telemedicine abortion to be a safe and effective means of delivering reproductive health care to patients.
 But, in a hearing in late March, the court struck much of that evidence from the record, including, Planned Parenthood of the Heartland claims, evidence that demonstrates collusion with the governor’s office by outside groups that drafted this rule, evidence of political or ideological motives of board members, and the board’s own practices and recommendations regarding telemedicine in contexts other than abortion.

 The ruling held that only evidence that had been directly communicated to members of the Iowa Board of Medicine could be included in the appendix, a decision that Planned Parenthood argues unnecessarily narrowed the scope of the lawsuit.
 The excluded evidence, Planned Parenthood argues, substantially affects the group’s right to a meaningful judicial review and